Skip to content

 Here is this week's update on [Property Address].

-Feedback: The recurring theme from buyers was [price / layout / condition / presentation].
-The feature that got the strongest reaction was [feature].
+Feedback: The recurring theme from buyers was [the price].
+The strongest reaction was to [the south-facing layout].

-I can walk you through the reasoning on a call today if you prefer.
+Happy to walk through the reasoning on a call.

 Thanks,